frdel/agent-zero/README.md

 - **Docker container**: The perfect environment to run Agent Zero is the built-in docker container.
 The agent can download the image **frdel/agent-zero-exe** on its own and start the container, you only need to have docker running (like the Docker Desktop application).
 - **Python**: Python has to be installed on the system to run the framework.
 - **Internet access**: The agent will need internet access to use its online knowledge tool and execute commands and scripts requiring a connection.
 If you do not need your agent to be online, you can alter its prompts in the **prompts/** folder and make it fully local.
+- **Git**: Git is required for version control and to manage updates to the agent's codebase and dependencies as well as to pull down the project to your computer easily.
+You can download a release zip, but this is the easiest way.

 ## Setup
 1. **Required API keys:**